-Infective agents, food, and medicines are among the main trigger factors for AU emergence in children [10-12].
-Acute spontaneous urticaria occurs in preschool children with atopy.
-Infection in children is probably the most common predictor of AU compared to adults, with infection being the most frequently documented cause of this allergic pathology in children (about 40% of cases) [12,13].
+Copyright: © 2023 by the authors.
+Submitted for possible open access publication. children is probably the most common predictor of AU compared to adults, with infection being the most frequently documented cause of this allergic pathology in children (about 40% of cases) [12,13].
 Among infectious agents associated with the emergence of AU are viral (rotavirus, rhinoviruses, herpes simplex virus, Epstein-Barr, hepatitis A, B, and C, and human immunodeficiency virus), bacterial (streptococcus, mycoplasma, Helicobacter pylori), and parasitic (protozoa, helminths).
-Aspirin and other non-steroidal anti-inflammatory drugs, β -lactam antibiotics, vancomycin, and opiates are the drugs most often associated with the occurrence of AU and cause the disease through direct degradation of mast cells.
+Aspirin and other non-steroidal anti-inflammatory drugs, $\beta$ -lactam antibiotics, vancomycin, and opiates are the drugs most often associated with the occurrence of AU and cause the disease through direct degradation of mast cells.
 In most cases, the cause of acute urticaria is possible to establish [13].